goarrg/examples/README.md

 Currently this repo holds examples on component development for goarrg.com.
 There are OpenGL and Vulkan hello world examples, a Vulkan fallback to OpenGL example, and an audio example.

 Currently the examples support running on Ubuntu or Windows, 386 or amd64.
-However the Vulkan examples require amd64.
+However the Vulkan examples may only run on amd64.
 ## Dependencies
 ### Global
 | OS | Dependencies |